MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ## User authentication in a conversation

 To perform certain operations on behalf of a user, such as checking email, referencing a calendar, checking on flight status, or placing an order, the bot will need to call an external service, such as the Microsoft Graph, GitHub, or a company's REST service.
-Each external services has a way of securing those calls, and a common way is to issue those requests using a **user token** that uniquely identifies the user on that external service (sometimes referred to as a [JSON Web Token](https://jwt.io/introduction/) (JWT)).
+Each external service has a way of securing those calls.
+A common way to issue those requests is to use a *user token* that uniquely identifies the user on that external service (sometimes referred to as a [JSON Web Token](https://jwt.io/introduction/) (JWT)).

 To secure the call to an external service, the bot must ask the user to sign-in, so it can acquire the user's token for that service.
 Many services support token retrieval via the **OAuth** or **OAuth2** protocol.